anthonyvscode/anthonyvscode.github.com/_posts/2015-01-21-doddlereport-export-type-by-parameter.md

 layout: post
 ---

-[DoddleReport](http://doddlereport.codeplex.com/) is a fantastic library built by [Matt Hidinger](https://twitter.com/matthidinger) which is a very simple, install-and-go package to turn your datasets into exportable objects like CSV, PDF or Excel.
-It hasnt been updated for years, but it's still solid as a rock.
+[DoddleReport](http://doddlereport.codeplex.com/) is a fantastic library built by [Matt Hidinger](https://twitter.com/matthidinger) which is a very simple, install-and-go package to turn your datasets into exportable files like CSV, PDF or Excel.
+It hasn't been updated for years, but it's still solid as a rock.

-In using it through, there comes some limitations on exporting in MVC, as the built in routing style of {Action}.{Extension} causes issues within the app as the "." doesnt route properly.
+In using it though, there comes some limitations on exporting in MVC, as the built in routing style of {Action}.{Extension} causes issues within the app as the "." doesn't route properly.

 To overcome this, I created an export that taps into the underlying types by using an "extension" parameter instead.

-Just pass in xlsx, pdf etc, and it will call the underlying writer instead of using the built in doddle routing which was {action}.{extension}
+Just pass in xlsx, pdf etc, and it will call the underlying writer instead of using the built in doddle routing which is {action}.{extension}

 <strong>Example Usage</strong>